VanessaTsang888/ModernReactWithRedux2021/README.md

 How I have approched this course is top to bottom and I have a mentor that has been helping me when needed.
 I am enjoy lerning React and Redux for frontend software development as I am from UX Design background.

+Please not in my repository (within my GitHub) for this training course I have a dev branch and a main branch.
+Only when I have done as much as I can on this course then I will merge from dev to main branch.
+The repo for this training course is: https://github.com/VanessaTsang888/ModernReactWithRedux2021

 ## React apps

 1. Blog Posts